Quetzaly88/Quiz-P2/README.md

 ![quiz container](./assets/readme.files/main.page.webp)

-Feedback Form
+* Feedback Form

 Here the user can write their name and write a comment.
 When submited it just goes to Code institute fordump page.

 ![form](./assets/readme.files/form.webp)

-Future Implementations
+FUTURE IMPLEMENTATIONS

 - I need to be more clear with class and division names.
 Less elements can lead me to less code and less confusion.
 - I found Figma and I want to use it more.
 Is very useful for websites, designs, inspiration and even the wireframe.
   True and False buttons go on top of each other.
 I've bee trying to figure out this but next time I will fix it.
 - Many useful sites are payed or need to be logged in.
 I feel is too much to do so I stayed with free websites.
 I the future I can make use of those when I work with Web designing.
 - I couldn't make the submit form button to return to the main page but there is the Go back to quiz button instead.
 - When I was done with HTML, I realized that my divs and classes were messy so I changed them many times,

-Accessibility
+ACCESIBILITY

 The page is easy to read and understand.
 The user will be able to return to the main page from the feedback site.
 The colors are relaxing to the eye wich makes the user stay longer in the site.
 The font-families are friendly to dislexic users.
 In the project, I have include the sans-serif font family and "alt" to all images, which make easier for users with dissabilities to read.

 TECHNOLOGIES USED

-Languages Used
+* Languages Used

 As I'm learning more of coding, the langUages of this project are exclusively HTML & CSS and Javascript.
 I've been using Gitpod for editing the project and Github for deployment.